yasukata/iip/README.md

 # iip: an integratable TCP/IP stack

 iip is an integratable TCP/IP stack implementation, having the following properties:
 - portable: iip aims to minimize dependencies on CPU architectures, NICs, libraries, and compiler features.
-- aware of multi-core scalability: iip does not maintain in-memory objects shared across different CPU cores.
-- aiming at high-performance: iip handles millions packets in one second for a short TCP messaging workload; please see https://github.com/yasukata/bench-iip#rough-numbers for rough performance numbers.
+Please see https://github.com/yasukata/iip#compilation-test for its dependency.
+- good performance: iip is aware of multi-core scalability, NIC hardware offloading features, and zero-copy I/O; on a 32 CPU core machine, iip can handle more than 60 millions of short TCP messages in one second, and for bulk TCP data transfer, a single CPU core is enough for iip to saturate a 100 Gbps link thanks to NIC offloading features and zero-copy I/O. Please see https://github.com/yasukata/bench-iip#rough-numbers for rough performance numbers.

 ## other building blocks